 After I signed in with my email address, Cortana cheerfully addressed me by that, my entire email address (dot-com included), for the remainder of our conversations, but at least it started working.
 Hopefully the setup process will be easier for the Harman Kardon speakers that will feature Cortana when they finally debut.

 For voice recognition, all I wanted to know was how often the virtual assistant could recognize the words I was saying.
 I didn't consider context or the value of the response I was given, just basic recognition.
-I tested voice recognition at various distances from the devices as well as with varying levels of background noise.
+I tested voice recognition at various distances from the devices, with varying levels of background noise.

 Google and Siri understood me well when the room I was in was quiet and I was close to the devices.
 There were a couple funny misunderstandings, like when I asked Siri, "What's the date four weeks from now?" and it gave me the date for one week later, because it confused "four" with "for" and "weeks" with "week" and thought I was saying, "What's the date for a week from now?"
 All in all, though, the voice recognition was impressive under ideal conditions.

 However, once I used Google or Siri to do anything sound-related, like read a news article or play music, the assistants could no longer hear me speaking at a normal volume.
-I shouted (literally), and eventually Google heard me, but Siri didn't hear me, even when I yelled.
+I literally shouted, and eventually Google heard me, but Siri didn't hear me even then.
 In fact, I had to manually turn off the sound on the iPhone to get Siri to stop playing the news, which kind of defeats the hands-free purpose.

-Alexa was spotty with voice recognition.
+Alexa's voice recognition was spotty.
 Like Google and Siri, it could not understand me at all when there was even soft music playing, and I had to manually shut down the speaker to get it to stop playing music.
 Unlike the other two assistants, Alexa also had issues understanding basic questions, even when the room was silent except for my voice commands.

 I repeatedly asked for help getting plane tickets, and each time Alexa thought I was asking for movie tickets and directed me to Fandango.
-When I asked for future dates, such as, "What's the date for a week from now?" it simply replied, "Sorry, I don't know that," while other assistants had no trouble understanding identically phrased questions.
+When I asked for future dates ("What's the date for a week from now?"), it simply replied, "Sorry, I don't know that," while other assistants had no trouble understanding identically phrased questions.

 Cortana performed the worst by far in basic voice recognition.
 Microsoft's assistant had issues understanding me even with zero noise interference.
 Here are just a few examples of basic inquiries Cortana could not understand, even when stated slowly and clearly with no background noise: